B.C. to proceed with Site C hydroelectric dam

 But Ontario is wrestling with rising electricity costs, and its new energy plan, unveiled in October, will further diversify the province's energy mix but will only secure new power when it's needed.
 The plan also allows more people to produce their own green energy to power their homes.

-In Quebec, which has a similar energy portfolio to British Columbia – mostly relying on hydro-electric power from dams – has cast doubt on any new big hydro dams.
+Quebec has a similar energy portfolio to British Columbia – mostly relying on hydro-electric power from dams.
+But that province is rethinking the future of big hydro dams.
 Almost 99 per cent of Quebec's electricity comes from hydroelectricity.
 But Premier Philippe Couillard recently said the era of construction of large hydroelectric dams is over, and that the cost of renewables such as solar power is a "great revolution to which we in Quebec are going to participate."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.